 When it comes to front-facing cameras, most smartphones still use a single snapper.
-However, this year a small trend started, with a few more phones adding an extra camera to the front.
+However, a growing trend is putting more snappers in the front of the device.
 Let’s take a look at the best current smartphones with two front cameras that you can buy.
-We will update this post as more of these devices are released.

 One quick note before we begin; dual front cameras on phones are more readily available in Asia, where companies like Huawei, Redmi, Oppo, and others dominate.
 For this article, we have mainly selected smartphones with two front cameras targeting Western buyers, as well as those in Asia.
 It’s also worth noting a few bigger names like the HTC U12 Plus were left off the list simply because the cameras aren’t bad, but the rest of the phone’s experience just doesn’t match.